SKINNY LISTER – Down On Deptford Broadway

 skinny-lister-down-on-deptford-broadwaySkinny Lister will be known to some as a band who’ve shared a label and toured with Frank Turner; to others, a band who’ve made regular appearances at festivals, their quasi-drunken jigs designed to gee up those unwashed tent dwellers well on their way to having a skinful of Doom Bar. …And “designed” is somewhat of a sticking point here.
 Where you may feel The Pogues had a natural flair for drunken gigs and aggressive performances – it’s well documented that the Pogues bought the party with them wherever, whenever necessary – with Skinny Lister, any relative rowdiness seems very much a facade.
 Like Bellowhead (a bunch of public schoolboys trying to fool us into thinking they have deep traditions and folk roots) or Mumford & Sons (folk music for those who know almost nothing about folk music), Skinny Lister often sound as if they’re landing on their chosen bandwagon with a mighty thud.
 The bulk of ‘Down on Deptford Broadway’ is faux folk of the very worst kind.

 The “by design, not nature” feeling at its most obvious during the album opener, ‘Raise a Wreck’, a four minute drone punctuated by bass drum pedal.
 As the other elements creep in, things never improve.
 The vocals sound like a gang of workmen singing The Strawbs’ ‘Part of The Union’ without any flair, while the strummed guitars are a dead ringer for ‘Prince Charming’ by Adam & The Ants.
-All bluster and no melody, this four minutes represent the absolute nadir of folk-rock.
-To make up for the lack of decent tune, the shouting continues…and it’s truly horrible.
+All bluster and no melody, this represents the absolute nadir of folk-rock.
+To make up for the lack of decent tune, you’d hope for some kind of vocal melody, but the shouting continues…and it’s truly horrible.
 ‘Cathy’ – a tale of lost love – comes across as an all bellowing, insincere mixture of Frank Turner’s Sleeping Souls and the wretched Marcus Mumford.
 Looking past the simplistic tune and heavy handed musicianship, the overly loud voices jar somewhat, while the main hook of “Woah Cathy, you’ve got me on my knees, my knees, my knees” is basic song writing 101 and instantly grates.

 Worse still, ‘Six Whiskies’ is a lumpen, faux Irish waltz, full of clichéd ideas about drinking and sounds like a Pogies reject, all accordions, penny-whistles and gang shouting, while ‘George’s Glass’ and ‘Bold As Brass’ are drunken jigs of the easy, very much tried and tested sort.
 These bring out some of Skinny Lister’s worst traits, sounding like a bunch of chancers impersonating The Pogues.
 Frankly, if this style is usually your bag, you’ve probably no need to hear this…just stick with your much-loved, worn out copy of ‘Rum, Sodomy & The Lash’.